 Kimberly transitioned from photography to film a decade into her career.
 Her first short film CPR screened nationally and internationally, won the silver award at the Oregon Film Awards and received an award of merit at the Women's Indie Fest in Santa Monica, CA. Her feature screenplay The Stylist was a finalist in The Alliance of Women Filmmakers and won a bronze award at the Oregon Film Awards.
-Her last narrative film 9 premiered at the Portland International Film Festival, won Best Oregon Short and has now screened at festivals around the globe.
+Her narrative film 9 premiered at the Portland International Film Festival, won Best Oregon Short and has screened at festivals around the globe.
 In addition to writing and directing her own films, Kimberly has worked as Production Designer and Editor on a number of local narrative films and commercial brand videos.
 She co-wrote, shot, storyboarded and directed an inspirational and interactive ethos for Microsoft’s design and engineering team as they envision into the future of their company as humanists first, technologists second.
 She is an RACC grant recipient and used the funds to shoot her first documentary vignettes “Music Changes Everything” - a chronicle of the community, families and individual lives impacted by an ensemble-based classical music program for underserved youth.
-The documentary vignettes aims to develop a deeper understanding of how an intensive discipline in the arts can shape a child’s life.
+The videos aims to develop a deeper understanding of how an intensive discipline in the arts can shape a child’s life.
 She completed filming and editing a webisode series for Portland Edible Gardens in 2018 and is excited to begin filming her newest webisode series January 2019 called Elephant in the Room Productions called The Mourning Show.
 She is also in beginning stages of her Life Review project with The Dougy Center’s Pathways palliative care program where she will interview, film and edit intimate, personal videos for individuals in hospice.